transcom/mymove-docs/docs/about/development/test-coverage-reports.md

 Both client and server test coverage checks generate coverage reports.
 If checks fail due to coverage dropping from the baseline, accessing the respective reports can provide context and help improve coverage where needed.

+A comment will be added to the GitHub PR with a link to the coverage report.

+Locally, reports are available in the `mymove` directory at their respective paths.

 ### Client reports

 Client coverage reports provide an overview of coverage per directory, and provide a means to drill down to details of individual files and view coverage per expression.